handsontable/handsontable/docs/content/guides/tools-and-building/modules/modules.md

 registerLanguageDictionary(zhCN);
 registerLanguageDictionary(zhTW);

-// or, register all of Handsontable's modules at once registerAllModules();
+// or register all Handsontable modules at once registerAllModules();
 ```